 The associated structured block is the loop which must immediately follow the directive.
-Any of the kernels or loop clauses valid in a kernels region may appear.
-The reduction clause, which can appear on a kernels construct and a loop construct, is treated on a kernels loop construct as if it appeared on the loop construct.
+Any of the serial or loop clauses valid in a serial region may appear.
+The private clause, which can appear on both a serial construct and a loop construct, is treated on a serial loop construct as if it appeared on the loop construct.

-• The restrictions for the parallel, kernels and loop constructs apply.
+• The restrictions for the parallel, kernels, serial, and loop constructs apply.

-228 2.12.
+1550 2.12.
 Atomic Construct

-Summary An atomic construct ensures that a specific storage location is accessed and/or updated atomically, preventing simultaneous reading and writing by gangs, workers and vector threads that could result in indeterminate values.
+Summary An atomic construct ensures that a specific storage location is accessed and/or updated atomically, preventing simultaneous reading and writing by gangs, workers, and vector threads that could result in indeterminate values.

-1232 Syntax In C and C++, the syntax of the atomic constructs are:
+1554 Syntax In C and C++, the syntax of the atomic constructs is:

-'''

-#pragma acc atomic [atomic-clause] new-line
+#pragma acc atomic [atomic-clause] new-line expression-stmt

-expression-stmt

-'''

-1233 Or:
+1555 Or: